-X-rays

-- One bitewing x-ray for each quadrant per benefit period - Complete series or panoramic x-ray are covered once every five years - If x-rays are taken as part of a complete series of x-rays for a procedure, a complete series will not be covered again for a different procedure until the five-year period has passed
+- > X-rays - One bitewing x-ray for each quadrant per benefit period. - Complete series or panoramic x-ray are covered once every five years. - If any number or combination of x-rays are billed for the same date of service and the cost equals or exceeds the allowed fee for a complete series, it will be paid as a complete series.
+If you have already had a complete series paid for within the last five years it will not be covered, and you will be responsible for the cost